-- Within the General tab, ensure that the Free space is equal to or greater then 200 MB
+- In the General tab, ensure that the Free space is equal to or greater than 200 MB.

 Verify that your hard drive has no errors by running ScanDisk and that it is not fragmented by running defrag.

-- Additional information about ScanDisk can be found on our ScanDisk page.
+- Additional information about ScanDisk is on our ScanDisk page.

-- Additional information about defrag can be found on our Defrag page.
+- Additional information about Defrag is on our Defrag page.

 APM (Advanced Power Management issue)

 APM can cause shutdown issues.
 Follow the steps below to determine if APM is causing your issue.

 - Click Start, Settings, Control Panel, and double-click the Systems icon.

 - Click the Device Manager tab and click the + next to System devices.

 - Double-click on Advanced Power Management.
 If not present, skip to the next paragraph.